abertschi/sailfish-headless-keyboard/README.md

 currently focused widget on the screen.

 ## Installation
-- App is still in initial development.
-TODO: package and publish in openrepos.
+- This project is still in development

 # API

-This is the reference document for the headless-keyboard layout on sailfish os.
+This is the reference document for the headless-keyboard layout.
 This api describes the available functionality to control the keyboard layout.

 If the keyboard layout is running,